1 - PURPOSE

 3.7 Sharing information with other organisations

-There are circumstances in which we may disclose personal information to another organisation for particular purposes that are important to help SGR to operate its business.
+There are circumstances in which we may disclose personal information to another organisation for particular purposes that are important to help us to operate our business.

 We will not sell your personal information to organisations outside SGR.